awsdocs/amazon-vpc-peering-guide/doc_source/reject-vpc-peering-connection.md

 # Reject a VPC peering connection<a name="reject-vpc-peering-connection"></a>

 You can reject any VPC peering connection request that you've received that's in the `pending-acceptance` state\.
 You should only accept VPC peering connections from AWS accounts that you know and trust; you can reject any unwanted requests\.
+For more information about the `Rejected` peering connection status, see [VPC peering connection lifecycle](vpc-peering-basics.md#vpc-peering-lifecycle)\.

 **To reject a VPC peering connection**